US STOCKS-Year's winners lead Wall St lower as default angst rises

 By Rodrigo Campos

-NEW YORK, Oct 8 (Reuters) - U.S. stocks slid on Tuesday as traders cashed in gains in some of the year’s best performers, while little progress was made to end a political crisis in Washington that could affect the U.S. fiscal standing and economic recovery.
+NEW YORK, Oct 8 (Reuters) - U.S. stocks slid on Tuesday as traders cashed in gains in some of the year’s best performers amid little progress to end a political crisis in Washington that could affect the U.S. fiscal standing and economic recovery.

 A gauge of Wall Street anxiety hit its highest level in more than three months as equity markets showed growing concern over a partial U.S. government shutdown and with only nine days left for Congress to raise the U.S. debt borrowing limit.